neuralmagic/sparsify/README.md

 <!---
-Copyright 2021 Neuralmagic, Inc. All rights reserved.
+Copyright (c) 2021 - present / Neuralmagic, Inc. All Rights Reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.